 Rhinebeck meant a lot more to me this year than just acquisition, or even hanging out with friends (although that was my main reason to go).
 Rhinebeck was a big signal fire to me for a couple of things.

 So stay with me here for a minute while I meander my way through a few thoughts: Rhinebeck is a major weekend for knitters.
 It’s been called knitter’s Prom, knitter’s Mecca, the Mother of all Sheep Shows, and so on.
 It’s a big frigging deal.
 You can stick your finger in the wind at Rhinebeck and feel which way trends are blowing.
 Thank you TNNA for your legacy yarn companies and the fashion show and prognostication about the impact of Pantone colors and how Paris and New York Runways making their influences felt in editorial decisions and what yarn shops should buy, but if you want to know what knitters want, or at least the 15,000 knitters who can make their way to Downstate New York on the cusp of cold season every year, you should bring your surveyor’s transit to Rhinebeck.
 This year there was a dominance of a few viral knits.
-Tecumseh was a huge hit, rendered and personalized on the needles of many many attendees (although my favorite one wasn’t in attendance, it’s this one).
+Tecumseh was a huge hit, rendered and personalized on the needles of many many attendees (although my favorite one wasn’t in attendance, it’s this one by Dana Williams-Johnson).
 I lost count at 45 on Saturday, but there were more I hadn’t seen I am sure, and Sunday brought a whole new wave of them to the fair.

 It’s a beautiful pattern whatever the color choice, I’m a fan.
 Indeed, the designer, Caitlin Hunter, seemed to dominate the “Rhinebeck Sweater”category as many many of her other designs were well represented.
 At the same time, I’d say Andrea Mowry’s Throwback cardigan was also super popular, frequently seen as an accompaniment to her Shift Cowl, a huge hit too for shoppers as many folks I asked about their purchases said they were on the lookout for yarn for that design.
 There’s a certain genius to patterns like this, approachable in their wearability, and also in their ease in how to buy for them.
 I already admire Andrea in a greater context for how she has broken down people’s resistance to color combining as thousands of great results beginning with her Find Your Fade shawl and running as a theme throughout all her patterns (foolproof color combining) on Ravelry suggest that it’s pretty difficult to mess up putting your choices together for one of her patterns, and by extension patterns even I design.
 Color is fun!
 Go for it! she says.
 She. is. so. right.
 I applaud both designers for their color advocacy.
 More and more people are choosing projects involving color work, and boy was this the year for it at New York Sheep and Wool!